-A recovery of the industrial sector has been underway since November 2020.
-Industrial production continued rising at a strong pace in July 2024 mainly due to the rise in manufacturing production and electricity supply.
+- A recovery of the industrial sector has been underway since November 2020.
+Industrial production strongly increased in June 2024 mainly due to the rise in manufacturing production and electricity supply. - Manufacturing production increased in June 2024 due to a broad based rise across most sectors, and in particular in "food and beverages", "coke and refined petroleum products" and "chemical products" sectors.

-- Manufacturing production increased in July 2024 due to a broad based rise across most sectors, and in particular in "food and beverages", "coke and refined petroleum products", "chemical products", "fabricated metal products, except the machinery and equipment" sectors. - The turnover of enterprises strongly increased in July 2024, with the highest rises registered in the electricity supply, manufacturing and construction sectors. - The volume of building permits strongly increased in May 2024 and in the January-May 2024 period suggesting rising building activity. - The retail sales volume index increased for the second consecutive month in June 2024; as a result, retail sales rebounded in 2024:Q2 (+3.1% y-o-y). - New private passenger car registrations declined in August, but remained on a positive trend in the January-August 2024 period. - Both tourist arrivals and receipts increased in the period January-July 2024 by 11.2% and 5.6% yo-y respectively, despite the slowdown in the tourist activity's growth in the 2024:Q2 and the fall in travel receipts in July 2024 (-4.2% y-o-y).
-The decrease in travel receipts is attributed to the fall in receipts from travelers coming from euro area countries.
-Compared to pre-pandemic levels (the respective 2019 period), tourist arrivals and receipts increased by 19% and 20%, respectively. - International arrivals at Greek airports increased by 9.5% y-o-y in the period January-August 2024, while international arrivals at the Athens International Airport increased by 17% y-o-y over the same period.
+- The turnover of enterprises increased 2024:Q2, with the highest rise registered in the construction sector. - The volume of building permits strongly increased in May 2024 and in the January-May 2024 period suggesting rising building activity. - The retail sales volume index increased for the second consecutive month in June 2024; as a result, retail sales rebounded in 2024:Q2 (+3.1% y-o-y). - New private passenger car registrations increased in July and in 2024:7M largely reflecting a rise in corporate car sales. - Both tourist arrivals and receipts increased in the period January-June 2024 by 15.5% and 12.2% y-o-y respectively, creating expectations for a particularly positive outcome for the Greek tourism in 2024 possibly exceeding the historically high levels of 2023. - International arrivals at Greek airports increased by 10.3% y-o-y in the period January-July 2024, while international arrivals at the Athens International Airport increased by 17% y-o-y in the period January-August 2024.